 But on factory farms, the lives of mother pigs and their piglets are a living hell.
 “Megafarms”—those with more than 10,000 breeding sows in one location—are the dominant production type.
 Smithfield Foods, the largest pig producer in the United States and in the world, keeps more than 1.2 million breeding sows, and the next six largest pig-producing operations confine more than 100,000 sows each.

 Sows kept for breeding are artificially inseminated, then confined for the entire four months of their pregnancy in “gestation crates.”
-These 2 foot-wide crates are so restrictive that sows can literally never turn around, and can barely lie down without portions of their body protruding outside the bars.
-(8) Sows lie and stand in these maddening conditions night and day for 16 weeks, panicked, confused, increasingly hopeless, and eventually so depressed that they often become unresponsive.
+These 2-foot wide crates are so restrictive that sows can literally never turn around, and can barely lie down without portions of their body protruding outside the bars.
+(8) Sows lay and stand in these maddening conditions night and day for 16 weeks, panicked, confused, increasingly hopeless, and eventually so depressed that they often become unresponsive.
 Others go insane from boredom and despair, constantly biting the bars of their crates and banging their heads against the metal doors.
 (9)